day0ana/projects/U.S. National Parks Exploration (JavaScript)/README.txt

 # README for U.S. National Parks Exploration - DPS #

 This is the README file for the U.S. National Parks Exploration - DPS app.
-It's a great place to write down some notes about how your app works.
-For starters, here is some information about the other files in this folder.
+Made with Code.org

+Learn about the U.S. National Parks.
+Look at list and enter name to learn more

 The files in this folder contain everything you need to run your app: